Perry Marshall: Evolution

+He debated these issues with Michael Levin at the Institute of Art and Ideas.

 Evolution 2.0 Technology Prize

 Marshall has organized a private equity group and created the Evolution 2.0 prize, which is presently a $10 million reward for an Origin Of Information experiment that can be specified as a patentable process.
 He announced the prize at the Royal Society in May 2019.

 The Evolution 2.0 prize is offered to anyone who can demonstrate a spontaneously arising communication system that matches Claude Shannon’s 1948 definition.
 Marshall says that if claims that codes are an emergent property of nature are true, then the problem should be in principle solvable and commercially valuable.
-He suggests that such a discovery would produce breakthrough results in Artificial Intelligence research.
+He suggests that such a discovery would produce breakthrough results in artificial intelligence research.

 Submissions will be evaluated by a judging panel consisting of: